1. Introduction

 Note: The StylePropertyMap returned by getComputedStyleMap represents computed style, not resolved style.
 In this regard it provides different values than those in objects returned by getComputedStyle.

 3.2.
-Specified StylePropertyMap
+Specified StylePropertyMap objects

 partial interface CSSStyleRule { [SameObject] readonly attribute StylePropertyMap styleMap; };